openhab/openhab-docs/10_users_manual/40_working_with_openhab_2/20_connecting_to_the_z-wave_controler/connecting_to_the_z-wave_controler.md

 The console will display messages related to the binding initialisation.`

-> A "clean" startup looks this way in the log file :
+> A "clean" startup looks this way in the log file:
 >
 ```
 2016-05-09 21:29:33.195 [INFO ] [arthome.ui.paper.internal.PaperUIApp] - Started Paper UI at /ui